MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-measure-distance.md

 ---
 title: Use the Measure in MR component in Power Apps (Preview)
-description: Digitally measure distances and creates areas and shapes in the real world with augmented reality features in Power Apps.
+description: Digitally measure distances and create areas and shapes in the real world with augmented reality features in Power Apps.
 author: iaanw
 manager: shellyha
 ms.service: powerapps